SystemsApproach/5G/ran.rst

 need for the outer loop to become involved.
-For example, one can imagine developing learning-based controls, where the inference engines for these controls would run as applications on the Near RT-RIC, and their non-realtime learning counterparts would run elsewhere.
+For example, one can imagine developing learning-based controls, where the inference engines for these controls would run as applications on the Near RT-RIC, and their non-real-time learning counterparts would run elsewhere.
 The Non-RT RIC would then interact with the Near-RT RIC to deliver relevant operator policies from the Management Plane to the Near RT-RIC over the A1 interface.